A Beginner’s Guide to Combat

 The Rules of Engagement and the Language of Combat

-3. Yo!
+3. Yo, bro!
 Gotta light?

 4. Dude, got any spare ammo?
 I’m all out.

-If the enemy responds with small arms, mortars, rockets, B-40s, RPGs, hand grenades, 50. cal machine guns, tanks, road side bombs, suicide bombers or sophisticated ambush, American troops are prohibited from shouting “Oh my fucking god!”
-What the fuck, over!” or “Light that motherfucker up!”
-Appropriate terms shouted in combat include:
+BOY SCOUT ROCKWELL PAINTINGShould the ungrateful enemy respond with small arms, mortars, rockets, canons, B-40s, RPGs, IEDs, hand grenades, .30 or .50 caliber machine guns, tanks, suicide bombers, drones, spontaneous or sophisticated ambush, American troops are prohibited from saying, “Oh my fucking God, we are so fucked!” or “What the fuck, over!” or “Will somebody please light that motherfucker up!”
+Appropriate terms spoken in combat include:

 1. Boy, oh boy, I don’t think they like us!

-2. Golly gee, that was close!
+2. Golly gee!
+That was close!

 3. Dude, you missed!
 My turn!